 Additional details on the test equipment characteristics and measurement period are also for further study.

-The requirement for frequency components higher than 0.1 Hz in terms of peak-to-peak dTEH(t) amplitude is for further study.
+The following requirement applies for frequency components higher than 0.1 Hz (a first order high pass filter with bandwidth of 0.1 Hz should be applied to the TE samples measured at the packet timing interface or to the 1 PPS signal), as measured over a 10 000 s interval:

+– peak-to-peak dTEH(t) amplitude < 70 ns

 For deployment case 2, the network limits applicable at reference point C are for further study.